bhoov/manim-notebook/README.md

 - **Preview any code**.
 Simple as that, select any code and preview it.
 - **With or without Terminal**.
 The extension parses the `manimgl` terminal output to provide rich VSCode integrations and makes possible an almost terminal-free workflow.
    - Shows the progress of the live Manim preview as VSCode progress bar.
-   - Opens the terminal automatically when an error occurs.
    - Takes a user-defined delay into account, e.g. to wait for custom shell startup scripts (like `venv` activation).
    - State management: keeps track of the ManimGL state to react accordingly in different situations, e.g. prevent from running multiple statements at the same time.
 - **Video export**.
 Export your animations to a video file.
 A small wizard will guide you through the most important settings and paste the final command into a new terminal.
 You can then enrich the command if you want to and then execute it to let `manimgl` render the video.